Content Audit Examples for Existing Pages

 What action should a content audit assign?

 Each audited URL should leave with one action: keep, update, consolidate, remove, redirect, or review with a deeper page-level audit.
+If the evidence is mixed, record the uncertainty instead of forcing a rewrite.

 Related resources